-* Whenuakura - the Island with the emerald lagoon or more commonly known as 'Donut Island'
+* Whenuakura - the Island with the emerald lagoon, also known as 'Donut Island'

 Whenuakura lies one kilometre east from Whangamata Beach.
-Donut Island has two small beaches in the centre of the island’s collapsed blowhole.
+The Wildlife Sanctuary has two small beaches in the centre of the island’s collapsed blowhole.

 Entry into the cove is via a single 40ft-high cave.
 Marvel at amazing rock formations as your voice echoes off the cliffs in the cave, then emerge into the small lagoon.
 Here, pohutukawa trees – known for their bright-red flowers in summer – drape sheer cliffs that lead down to the water below.
 You’ll feel like a castaway who has stumbled upon your very own deserted paradise!